pCloud/pcloud-sdk-java/README.md

 #### Android

-In addition to the functionality provided by the `java-core` module, users can benfit from the Android-specific `android` module.
+In addition to the functionality provided by the `java-core` module, Android applications can benefit from platform-specific features.
-The module provides a built-in authorization Activity that handles the application authorization requests.
+The `android` module provides a built-in authorization Activity that handles the application authorization requests.
 For details on usage, refer to the  [AuthorizationActivity](https://pcloud.github.io/pcloud-sdk-java/com/pcloud/sdk/AuthorizationActivity.html) documentation.